rkhetani/planets/01_Intro_to_versioning.md

 ***

+We added a different line in the github copy

 ## Setting up for today's class

 For this quick hands-on session we will be using a Graphical User Interface (GUI) to work with Git.
 Let's start by: